 Christian Chaplains and local faith contacts

 Revd Ed Davis - Anglican and Coordinating Chaplain

 Revd Mike Peat - Free Church Chaplain

 Mike is Ordained as a Baptist minister, and has spent his ministry to date working in ecumenical contexts.
 His post is supported financially by the United Reformed Church, Methodist and Baptist denominations.Prior to joining the Chaplaincy team, he spent six years as minister of a group of three churches in the rural High Peak area of Derbyshire, and looks forward to continuing his passion for rambling in the countryside around Bristol.
 In his free time, Mike enjoys reading diversely, listening to various kinds of music, singing in choirs, and cooking meals for his wife and daughter.

 Revd Michael Docker - Baptist Chaplain

 Revd Rachel Haig - Baptist Chaplain

 Rachel is the Community Minister at Tyndale Baptist Church, which means that she spends a lot more time outside of the church than in it, and does lots of chatting to people about everything and nothing.
 She trained at Bristol Baptist College before spending sixteen years working at Horfield Baptist Church, helping them redevelop buildings and open a cafe.
-She likes to cook and travel, and is a lover of all things Middle Earth.
+In her free time, Rachel enjoys cooking and travelling, and is a lover of all things Middle Earth.
 She's a fervent Liverpool fan and dabbles in a bit of golf on occasion.
 But mostly she likes to chat.

 Father Rupert Allen - Roman Catholic Chaplain